algochoi/blockly/README.md

-# Blockly for PyTeal+
+# Blockly for Algorand+

 This is a modified fork of Google's Blockly tool.
-This repo contains some modifications to support Algorand-related language generators and demos in the playground (tests/playground.htmk)
+This repo contains some modifications to support Algorand-related language generators and demos in the playground (`tests/playground.html`)

 ### Installing Blockly